chiptrontech/WiredGTK-Windows-7-10-Installation/README.md

 from start menu run Anaconda Prompt(miniconda3)

 ----------------------------------------------------------------------------------------------------------
-#this environment will be use for trianing tensorflow dataset
+#this environment will be use for training tensorflow dataset(Super Easy TensorflowTraining GUI)

 conda create --name tensorflow1_15 tensorflow==1.15